Home

 St. Nectan's Glen is a highly attractive spot and can be accessed from a car park just off the road from Boscastle to Tintagel.

 The footpath to Rocky Valley, a continuation of St. Nectan's Glen to the sea leads through a trout farm and down a wooded valley.
-It passes the ruins of an old mill and some interesting rock carvings which date from around 1,600 B.C.
+It passes Trevillet Mill now in ruins, once a Corn Mill, it was later used for making blankets, yarn and worsted cloth for hose.
+Some 200 yards downstream, labyrinth rock carvings which date from around 1,600 B.C. can be found on the cliff face at the rear of the mill ruin.
+(OS grid ref- SX 073893) the authenticity of the carvings is disputed.

 The Cornish Landscape